Ogoa/alx-system_engineering-devops/0x01-shell_permissions/README.md

 101-symbolic_link_permissions
 This is work for task 15.
 It is a script that changes the owner to vincent and the group to staff for "_hello_" which is a symbolic link.

+102-if_only
+This is work for task 16.
+It is a script that changes the owner of the file hello to betty only if it's owned bythe user guillname.

+103-Star_Wars
+This is work for task 17.
+It is a script that will play the Star Wars IV episode in the terminal.